I was Plutonium Paint‘s brand ambassador. I was compensated for my work, but these opinion are 100% my own.

 I have wanted to throw a Halloween costume party for years.
 Once again, our October is going to be WAY too busy to fit another party in, so I had to channel my Halloween entertaining feels somewhere.
 While I was browsing at the dollar store, I came upon some clever Halloween label transfers.
 I picked up a set, and that snowballed into me creating a whole Halloween party bar display.
 This is how crafting works.
 A single $1 purchase turns into an entire vignette and three blog posts.
 It’s a mystery.
+I used those label transfers to make a dollar store Halloween bottle display.

 I found these fun Halloween transfers at Dollar Tree.
 They had several transfer styles, but the labels were my favorite.
 I paired them with glass bottles and Plutonium’s new Gloss Clear for a fun Halloween craft.